Personal Injury Medical Malpractice Automobile Accidents Business Law Construction Law Contracts

 Prominent Westchester County & New York City Construction Accident Attorneys

-If you have suffered a serious injury as a result of a construction accident or any other type of workplace accident, you need a top trial law firm to protect you and make sure you receive full compensation.
+If you have suffered a serious injury as a result of a construction accident or any other type of workplace accident, you need top construction injury lawyers to protect you and make sure you receive full compensation.
 Many workers who are hurt on the job do not realize that they may be entitled to bring a personal injury action and that they are protected by the labor laws of New York.
 These laws apply to almost all construction trades, including repair, renovation, demolition, maintenance, painting, electrical, carpentry and masonry.
 State and federal law protect employees in all other types of industries as well.